littlecorsican/postgres-chatroom/Readme.md

 In this learning app i wish to test to feasibility of using postgres notify + SSE + redis to create a real time chat room app.

-when there is new message sent by user frontend --send data--> backend --write--> database
+when there is new message sent by user frontend --send POST data--> backend --write--> database

 when database changes
-database --notify--> backend --SSE--> frontend
+database --notify--> backend --publish to redis

+backend --listens to redis--> receives notification -->  --SSE --> frontend

 ## Features